bsmith89/strain-corr/doc/manuscript/manuscript.md

-4 Department of Computer Science and Applied Mathematics, Weizmann Institute of Science, Rehovot, Israel 5 Department of Molecular Cell Biology, Weizmann Institute of Science, Rehovot, Israel 6 Department of Gastroenterology, University of California, San Francisco, USA 7 Department of Epidemiology and Biostatistics, University of California, San Francisco, USA
+4 Department of Computer Science and Applied Mathematics, Weizmann Institute of Science, Rehovot, Israel 5 Department of Molecular Cell Biology, Weizmann Institute of Science, Rehovot, Israel 6 Department of Gastroenterology, University of California, San Francisco, USA 7 Benioff Center for Microbiome Medicine, Department of Medicine, University of California San Francisco, San Francisco, CA, USA
+8 Department of Epidemiology and Biostatistics, University of California, San Francisco, USA

 ORCID: